-Our team is conducting a two-pronged investigation of abuse of products such as laxatives and diet pills through a legal study led by public health law expert Jennifer Pomeranz, JD, MPH, legal director of the Rudd Center for Food Policy and Obesity at Yale University, and a medical claims study led by health policy expert Robert Penfold, PhD, of the Seattle-based Group Health Research Institute, and STRIPED Expert Advisory Panel member Jess Haines, PhD.
-Recent trainees Meredith Chace, Jenna Kruger, MPH, and Lisa Taylor, JD, have all been instrumental on this research project.
+Our team conducted a two-pronged investigation of abuse of products such as laxatives and diet pills through a legal study led by public health law expert Jennifer Pomeranz, JD, MPH and a medical claims study led by health policy expert Robert Penfold, PhD, of the Seattle-based Group Health Research Institute, and STRIPED Expert Advisory Panel member Jess Haines, PhD.
+Recent trainees Meredith Chace, Jenna Kruger, MPH, and Lisa Taylor, JD, were all instrumental on this research project.

 Healthy Choices Study: Eating Disorders Prevention in Adolescents

-STRIPED director Dr. Bryn Austin and HSPH doctoral graduate Monica Wang, ScD, are carrying out a series of analyses along with Health Choices Study principal investigator Karen Peterson, ScD, of University of Michigan School of Public Health, and the Healthy Choices Study team to examine potential protective influences in the lives of early adolescent girls and boys and the long-term effects of the Healthy Choices program on disordered weight control behaviors in middle schools across Massachusetts.
+STRIPED director Dr. Bryn Austin and HSPH doctoral graduate Monica Wang, ScD, carried out a series of analyses along with Healthy Choices Study principal investigator Karen Peterson, ScD, of University of Michigan School of Public Health and the Healthy Choices Study team to examine potential protective influences in the lives of early adolescent girls and boys and the long-term effects of the Healthy Choices program on disordered weight control behaviors in middle schools across Massachusetts.